rescript-labs/decco/CONTRIBUTING.md

 - cd ppx_src;
 - opam switch create .
 4.12.1 --deps-only # If it's the first time you create a switch it can take a while.
 - eval $(opam env)
-- opam install -y ocaml-lsp-server dune ocaml ppx_tools_versioned # Install ppx's dependencies inside the switch
+- opam install -y . --deps-only
 - Profit, this should make your editor a little more smart

 ### Testing